jlam55555/everything-is-sheep/posts/veikk-linux-driver-v3-notes.md

 (This is a live document, since v3 is still in alpha)

 This can be thought of as the sequel to [On Developing a Linux Driver][eis-blog-post].
+There is also [Button Mapping Journeys][next-blog-post], which is specifically about user-space mapping for the buttons using the X ecosystem of tools in version 3 of the driver.

 ## What is v3?
 (Or v2, or v1, for that matter?)
 *[You don't have to read this part if you're looking to help develop/test this driver, but it may provide some useful background on some of the challenges and rationale behind some actions.]*